ispras/casr/docs/classes.md

 28. **out-of-memory**.
 The target has exceeded the memory limit.
 29. **fuzz target exited**.
 Fuzz target exited.
 30. **timeout**.
 Timeout after several seconds.
+31. **use-of-uninitialized-value**.
+The target attempted to access memory that was not initialized.